 Lewis Ward

-Welcome to the official fundraising campaign for Red Thistles, a gripping 16-minute short film that blends historical drama with mythic undertones.
-Set in the heart of Pictish Scotland, Red Thistles is a story about integrity, self-worth, and the dangers of comparing yourself to others, all set against the haunting beauty of ancient Scotland.
+Welcome to the official fundraising campaign for Red Thistles, a gripping 13-minute short film that blends historical drama with mythic undertones.
+Set in the heart of Pictish Scotland, Red Thistles is a story about identity, integrity and ambition.
+All set against the haunting beauty of ancient Scotland.

 THE STORY